 - Collagen is the most important structural protein in the body.
 However, full length collagen is ineffective as an oral supplement because of its long, twisted shape.

 - Gelatin is collagen that has gone through partial hydrolysis, which makes it gel.
-Gelatin is not absorbed as well and is less versatile than collagen peptides.

 Want to read more?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.